Ideas for an Halloween Costume Contest

 A Costume Contest Adds Fun to Your Party!

 Every Halloween party that I have put together and hosted has included a costume contest.
 It just is so easy to do and so much fun for kids of ALL ages.
 My current career as an Activity Director of an Active Adult Retirement Community now has me planning and organizing a Halloween Dance Party each year.
 Your party does not have to be as large as mine to include a costume contest.
-That is why my photos include seniors having fun at last year's Halloween Dance Party.
+Several of my photos include seniors having fun a recent Halloween Dance Party.

 In past years, I worked for a city Recreation Department where I would put together a Halloween party for grade school children.
 The children loved the costume contest and winning gift certificates from local fast food businesses.
 Almost all of my prizes are donated by local businesses who are only too happy to be involved and advertise their business with the contest participants.